DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: Conclusion

 \section{Conclusion}

 We present \method{}, a data-driven method for data selection for imitation learning. \method{} builds upon the framework of datamodels, which has been applied successfully to data selection in NLP and CV, and extends it to real-world robotic applications.
 Extensive experiments in simulation and real-world settings empirically support that \method{} retrieves data to train higher-performing policies than multiple existing state-of-the-art baselines, particularly in complex scenarios.
-Overall, we see \method{} as a step towards better-aligned data curation methods for robotics.
+At the same time, several limitations remain.
+First, despite employing an efficient metagradient-based estimator, estimating datamodels still incurs computational costs several times higher than training a policy on all data~(see App.~\ref{app:compute_cost}), making scalability an important challenge.
+Accelerating datamodel training, for instance through smaller proxy models~\citep{khaddaj2025small}, is a promising direction.
+Second, \method{}~(and data selection techniques for robot learning more broadly) relies on a range of hyperparameters (e.g., selected dataset size, clustering sizes) for which we currently lack strong intuitions.
+We expect future iterations and broader adoption to make these choices more principled and user-friendly.
+Finally, while we demonstrated selection from large prior datasets, our target settings were primarily single-task.
+Although the \textbf{Droid-Multitask} setting partially addresses this, extending evaluation to truly large-scale, multi-task robotics settings remains an open and impactful avenue.
+Addressing these limitations will be crucial for scaling \method{} to practical robotic applications.